santosluizfelipe/CV/README.md

 • Developed CRUD applications using Phoenix and Elixir, utilizing a RESTful API and certain databases, including PostgreSQL
 • Processed projects using Docker container

-**Tasca Kome**  March 2017 – August 2021
- *Manager/Sake Sommelier*

-• Managed all the restaurant’s dining room, bar, and administrative responsibilities, while also supervising staff, which consisted of up to 15 employees at a time
-• Oversaw the recruiting and hiring process by conducting interviews and leading training, as well as handling the staffing and scheduling of the entire restaurant
-• Communicated regularly with twenty local suppliers to ensure the restaurant was consistently stocked, while also negotiating discounts of up to 15% on key items

 ## Hobbies